 If you’re traveling to see family this Thanksgiving, make sure to keep your home safe from break-ins.
 Lock all doors and windows, and turn your security system on if you have one.
 Keep your valuables in a secure place.
 Never leave keys under a doormat; leave them with a nearby family member or trusted neighbor instead.

 Let AAA help protect your home with a homeowners insurance policy customized just for you.
-Get a free quote at AAA.com/Insurance.
+Get a free quote.